marcmp/swift-mars-explorer/README.md

 See Problem Description section for more info.

 ## How to build
-- This code is meant to be built in XCode in OSX.
+- This code is meant to be built in XCode 10 in OSX.
-- Build makes an MarsExplorer executable file and a MarsExplorerCore framework which the executable links to.
+- Build makes an MarsExplorer executable file and a MarsExplorerCore framework.
 The reason to have two separate "products" is just for testability purposes.

 ## How to run
-Once built, go to the Build folder and execute:
+Locate the build folder and execute:

 $ s./MarsExplorer your_input_file

 Note: MarsExplorer won't work unless is ran in the same directory as MarsExplorerCore framework.
 A normal build will make both files available in the same Build directory.